australia invest guide

 What makes Australia interesting?

 Australia is politically stable and is one of the most affluent countries in the world.
 The pacific nation – which is also a continent – has shown impressive growth for many decades now.
-Since 1993, there have only been two years in which Australia’s gross domestic product (GDP) did not grow by at least 2 percent.
-Those years were 2009 (1.9 percent) and 2020 (-0.3 percent).
+Since 1993, Australia’s gross domestic product (GDP) has grown by at least 2 percent almost every year.

 The land is exceptionally rich in natural resources.
 For example, Australia is the world's biggest producer of iron ore.
 Its sizeable copper and lithium deposits may well play a key role in the electric vehicle industry.